Azure-Samples/azure-sql-db-who-am-i/README.md

 `/impersonate`: Shows how you can impersonate another database user after logging in.
 This is useful, for example, if you have special security requirements, where some tables are locked down and only some specific dedicated user can access them.

+### Supporting SQL Authentication

+The code in the [`RunQuery`](./Controllers/WhoAmIController.cs) method shows how you can support both SQL Authentication (with login and password) and passwordless authentication (Windows or AAD authentication)